ryuryu-ymj/mannot/src/mark.typ

 }

+/// Marks content within a math block.
+///
+/// If you mark content with a tag, you can annotate it using the `annot` function.
+///
+/// *Example*
+/// ```example
+/// $ mark(x, color: #red) $
+/// ```
+///
+/// -> content
-#let marknd(
+#let mark(
-  /// The content to be highlighted within a math block. -> content body,
+  /// The content to be underlined within a math block. -> content body,
-  /// The tag used to identify the marked content for later annotations.
+  /// An optional tag used to identify the underlined content for later annotations.
-  /// -> label
+  /// -> none | label
-  tag,
+  tag: none,
+  /// The text fill color. -> color
+  color: auto,
   /// The spacing between the marked content and the edge of the highlight rectangle.
   /// This can be specified as a single `length` value which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
   padding: (y: .1em),
 ) = {
+  if color != auto {
+    body = text(fill: color, body)
-  return core-mark(body, tag: tag, padding: padding)
+    return core-mark(body, tag: tag, color: color, padding: padding) } else {
+    return context {
+      let color = text.fill
+      core-mark(body, tag: tag, color: color, padding: padding) }
+  }
 }